A Solid Medical Foundation

 Taylor wants to help you become the applicant medical schools want.
 Taylor University is committed to providing students with a purposeful, broad-based, distinctively Christian Pre-Medical program that will build a strong academic foundation in conjunction with presenting opportunities for service and research.

 Taylor University has proven to be an excellent place to prepare for a career in medicine.
 During the most recent four years, Taylor students earned 35 acceptances to allopathic medical schools in 15 states; others have been admitted to osteopathic schools, graduate schools, veterinary schools, and physician’s assistant programs.
-In fact, 90% of students who successfully complete the Pre-Med Curriculum are accepted into professional schools to study medicine, dentistry, or veterinary medicine.
+In the last two years, 96% of students who successfully complete the Pre-Med Curriculum are accepted into professional schools to study medicine, dentistry, or veterinary medicine.

 How Does Pre-Med Work at Taylor?

 Taylor offers students a Pre-Medical emphasis as part of three majors:

 Students in these programs pair the curriculum from traditional majors with the classes from Taylor’s Pre-Medical Core.
 The Pre-Medical Core Courses is composed of courses most often considered prerequisites by medical schools, plus additional courses that address the content emphasized on the MCAT—making students who complete the Core academically qualified for admission to most medical schools with the background to score well on the MCAT.

 But, pursuing one of these three degrees is not the only option for Pre-Med at Taylor.
 Many medical schools are very interested in students who come from nontraditional academic background because these students bring breadth and diversity to medical professions.
 Taylor students can select a social science or non-science major and, just like with the traditional science degrees, become qualified for medical school admission and prepared for the MCAT by using the Pre-Medical Core curriculum as a guide.
 Students interested in early clinical application and patient exposure may consider enrolling in the new Human Physiology major while using the Pre-Medical Core.